A.J. Brown Injury Update: Titans Receiver Returns After Apparently Injuring Ankle

 — Dov Kleiman (@NFL_DovKleiman) December 6, 2020

-It was not yet clear if Brown’s ankle ailment would have any impact going forward, but he was able to come back into the contest after having gone to the sidelines and having his foot heavily taped by medical staff.
+It was not clear if Brown’s ankle ailment would have any impact going forward, but he was able to come back into the contest after going to the sidelines and having his foot heavily taped by medical staff.

-Brown has been enjoying a Pro Bowl caliber season for Tennessee.
+Brown has been enjoying a Pro Bowl-caliber season for Tennessee.
 Pro Football Focus rated him among the best second-year wide receivers, behind only Terry McLaurin of the Washington Football Team.

 Highest-graded 2nd year WRs: